Lx/autoit-FindClassesByText/README.md

 ### Next release

-*   Add a "Copy Item" button to copy the text of the currently selected TreeView item to the clipboard (thanks to [big_daddy][] for the idea)
+*   Add "Copy Item" and "Copy All" buttons to copy information from the TreeView to the clipboard (thanks to [big_daddy][] for the idea)
 *   Show control text as an AutoIt string definition (with macros as appropriate) instead of just naively wrapping it in single quotes